SEM24/Address-Book-backend/README.md

 # Address Book Application
-Address Book Applicationn is a web-based application that allows users to manage their contacts.
+Address Book Application is a web-based application that allows users to manage their contacts.
 Users can perform various operations such as adding new contacts, editing existing contacts, reviewing contacts, deleting contacts, and importing/exporting contacts in JSON format.

 ## Implemented Methods